phildegris/GBR5338L/content/en/technical/lan-wan.md

 ## LAN
 This circuit now provides power to:

-1. RUTX50
+1. PoE Network Switch

-2. Network Switch
+The RUTX50 is powered via the PoE connection to the LAN1 port - Note the RUTX50 seems to need a negative connection for this to work, seems odd.

 *TODO:* Add separate fuses for the supply to each of these devices.